The word comes from the Greek “hypo,” which means “low,” and from “tones,” which means a stretch.

 - The programs to stimulate the senses: to improve the problems that babies have with vision, hearing, touch, smell, and taste.

 - Occupational therapies: these therapies contribute to the development of fine motor skills, which are essential for the performance of daily tasks.

 - Physical therapies: helps control the baby’s movements, improving strength and muscle tone over time.

-- Speech therapies: which help control breathing, language and swallowing deficiencies.
+- Speech therapies: help control breathing, language, and swallowing deficiencies.